official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 production and a castor oil plant that could be used to support the production of BW;

-280  Le Monde diplomatique, 20 December 1998, Conférence de presse du premier ministre britannique Anthony Blair.
+[^280]:  Le Monde diplomatique, 20 December 1998, Conférence de presse du premier ministre britannique
-281  Le Monde diplomatique, 20 December 1998, Conférence de presse du premier ministre britannique Anthony Blair; House of Commons, Iraq: ‘Desert Fox’ and Policy Developments, 10 February 1999, Research Paper 99/13, page 17; In his speech to the National Press Club on 23 December 1998, Mr Samuel (Sandy) Berger, National Security Advisor to the President, stated that the targets included TV and radio transmitters.
+[^281]:  Le Monde diplomatique, 20 December 1998, Conférence de presse du premier ministre britannique
-282 IISS Strategic Dossier, 9 September 2002, Iraq’s Weapons of Mass Destruction – A Net Assessment, page 65.
+[^282]: IISS Strategic Dossier, 9 September 2002, Iraq’s Weapons of Mass Destruction – A Net Assessment,

 157

 *  Airfield facilities housing the L-29 remotely piloted aircraft;
-*  Sites used by regime security organisations also involved in WMD.”
-283
+*  Sites used by regime security organisations also involved in WMD.” [^283]
 718. The Assessment added: “Other WMD-related facilities were not targeted.”

 719. In February 1999, the MOD assessed that the effect of Operation Desert Fox